CASSIUS Exclusive: ‘Power Book II: Ghost’ Star Lovell Adams-Gray Talks Wanting To Get Dru Right, Meeting His Fiancée & More

 So I’m like, “No, I got to make sure that all my stuff too.”
 And every time we come back to the show, making sure that I can go as deep as I can in my work and challenge myself to do something new.
 The writing is so good that they do it for us a lot of the time.
 And so I think we have some longevity ahead of us, God willing.
 And we live together here in New York, and it’s just been some good stuff.
 It’s been some good stuff.
 And right now, she’s doing the press release for Perfect Addiction, a film she’s leading, and she’s an MMA fighter, super amazing in that movie.
 Got to go see us… It’s jumping on Amazon Prime in the States very soon.
 So I got to plug that a little bit.
 Yeah, shout out to Kiana man.
 She’s my rock.

-CL: You said your fiancee is playing an MMA fighter in her next film.
+You said your fiancée is playing an MMA fighter in her next film.
 Maybe she can give you a few pointers because, I’m sorry, Dru is catching some Ls this season.

 And I want my work to speak to people and tell them they belong in the world.
 That you belong here, that your life matters, that you are invaluable, that your experience is valid, and that your thoughts, your ideas, your mind, and your perspective is all important and really matter.
 And you can never do anything that isn’t redeemable.
 You can’t come back from.
 As long as there’s breath, there is hope.
 And so you can always find a way back.
 And so I wanted to make stories based on that and talk about the perspective of life and death and how different people view it.
 Different cultures and different religions view the cycle of life and death and how necessary it is, but also how the grieving process can be transformed.
 And so that’s what the film is about.